 You are a bunch of hungry, fish-starved people moving around in a car.
 You get to Bunder – the busiest place in Mangalore.
-(Bunder boasts of the narrowest lanes packed with the most number of people per square inch of road).
-You do circles for half an hour before you get a parking spot that is, at the best of times, a few hundred yards from the place.
-You walk into the eatery entrance – and you see a run down house.
+(Bunder boasts of the narrowest lanes packed with the most people per square inch of the road).
+You do circles for half an hour before you get a parking spot that is a few hundred yards from the place at the best of times.
+You walk into the eatery entrance – and you see a run-down house.
 All sweaty (stinking too, maybe?), you enter the building, only to see that all the 5 tables there have been taken, with each table seating more people than it was designed to handle.
-You wait around in the (non queue system) waiting area, all the while keeping a close eye for any chairs that may free up.
+You wait around in the (non-queue system) waiting area, all the while keeping a close eye for any chairs that may free up.
 You get there, one by one, at different times, and end up sitting at different tables.
 You wait for a menu.
 Instead, a waiter comes along and places a plate of rice with some sides in front of you.
 Before you can even utter a word, he’s gone.
 You peck at the rice, wondering what will come up next.
-Another waiter comes – this one with a large tray containing different types of fish deep fried in oil topped with a fried spice mix.
+Finally, another waiter comes with a large tray containing different types of fish deep fried in oil topped with a fried spice mix.
 He shows the tray to you.
-You point to the fish you want, and signal how many you want.
+You point to the fish you want and signal how many you want.
 He drops them onto your plate.
 You dig into the fried fish.
-Lo and behold, an amazing taste of fresh fish fried in secret spice mix explodes in your mouth.
+Lo and behold, an amazing taste of fresh fish fried in a secret spice mix explodes in your mouth.
 And it is this moment that makes a trip to Narayanas worth all the trouble you took to get there.
 Try it once, and I’m sure you will return.
 Again and again.

 Update to the post

-Alright guys, I chanced upon another (shady) joint that tops Narayanas.
+Alright, guys, I chanced upon another (shady) joint that tops Narayanas.
 This is a place called ‘Manjannas’ in Car Street.
-The ambiance and the style of serving food is very similar to Narayanas, but this place has more seating capacity.
+The ambience and the style of serving food are very similar to Narayanas, but this place has more seating capacity.

-Now if you are looking for higher end restaurants, here are a few: Hotel Village (Great ambiance – rustic feel, good food), Hotel Maharaja (Good food, Most reasonable pricing), Gajalee (High end – prices tilting to exorbitant, but great ambiance), Ocean Pearl (New kid on the block) and Gold Finch (Personally, I found the food a bit too greasy).
+Now, if you are looking for higher-end restaurants, here are a few: Hotel Village (Great ambience – rustic feel, good food), Hotel Maharaja (Good food, Most reasonable pricing), Gajalee (High end – prices tilting to exorbitant, but great ambience), Ocean Pearl (New kid on the block) and Gold Finch (Personally, I found the food a bit too greasy).